We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Flash those pearly whites.

-We’ve tried every product and procedure—from teeth-whitening kits and DIY whitening to veneers—that holds the promise of a brighter smile, but the quest begins with toothpaste.
+We’ve tried every product and procedure—from teeth-whitening kits and DIY whitening to veneers—that promises a brighter smile, but the quest begins with toothpaste.
 While science hails fluoride as a cavity-fighting champion, if you’ve got sensitive teeth, prefer an all-natural approach to your oral care, or have kids in their early brushing years, a fluoride-free toothpaste may be your best bet.

-We set out to find the top fluoride-free toothpastes on the market, evaluating dozens of options based on key ingredients, flavor, and additional smile-enhancing benefits.
-The result: Byrdie's list of the very best fluoride-free toothpastes for a healthy, happy mouth.
+We set out to find the top fluoride-free toothpaste picks, evaluating dozens of options based on key ingredients, flavor, and additional smile-enhancing benefits.
+Ahead, find Byrdie’s list of the very best fluoride-free toothpastes for a healthy, happy mouth.

 What We Like